Has the government introduced the Football Governance Bill?

 Our verdict

-Labour has made changes to a previous version of the Football Governance Bill and introduced it to the House of Lords, though the bill has not yet passed into law.
+Labour has made changes to a previous version of the Football Governance Bill, which has now been passed into law.

 What does the pledge mean?